This tutorial is a concise and valuable checklist for your Academic IELTS Writing Task 1.

 You need the power of language because you can’t always see the numbers.

-Frequently in the test you will receive a graph where you are unable to see the values.
+Frequently in the IELTS academic writing task you will receive a graph where you are unable to see the values.
 Without values you will have to describe the graphs using descriptors.
 To do this properly you will have to have a wide range of vocabulary that accurately describes the graph.
 You should include the following in your description.

 3. What type of diagram is it – Identify the type of diagram as a table, flow chart, bar, line or pie graph.

 4. The units used – Make sure that you identify the units used by scrutinising the x and y axis.
 They may be units of time such as hours or years, units of currency such as dollars or euros or they may be simple numbers.

 5. The period of time – Does the data refer to current or past events or is it a prediction of what might happen in the future?
 You should not just get the tenses correct but should also refer to actual times in your description.

 6. Trends and outlines – Your description should outline any patterns in the diagram and when expressed over time you should note any upward or downward trends.
 If there are similarities in static data it is also important that your point these out.
 For example if you have a chart of sales to various countries, you can use the data to point out where the largest, smallest and similar sales occur.

 7. The subjects of the graph – Make sure that you include every subject on the graph.
 For example if you have a bar chart that compares seven countries ensure that every single one is mentioned in your task.